Workplace communication statistics (2022)

 Statistics on face-to-face interactions at the workplace

-According to Project, people spend 23% of their time engaged in business communication on in-person interactions.
+According to Project’s report from 2022, people spend 12% of their time engaged in business communication on in-person interactions.
+This shows a sharp drop in face-to-face colleague communication in comparison to last year (-11%).

 Meetings are a large part of such face-to-face interactions, especially those happening in person.
 According to the Otter blog, there are 11 million meetings held each day, and employees spend 4 hours in meetings or preparing for meetings.

-Project’s report shows that 61% of people believe they waste time at meetings.
-This assumption seems to be justified — as much as 71% of senior managers believe meetings to be unproductive and inefficient.
+Project’s report shows that 66% of people believe they often waste time at meetings.
+This assumption seems to be justified — as many as 71% of senior managers believe meetings to be unproductive and inefficient.

 Moreover, one survey of 6,500 people found that among the 19 million meetings observed, the ineffective meetings cost up to $399 billion (US) and $58 billion (UK).